surveycto/scto-encryption/docs/quick_start.md

 ## Generating an encryption key

-The `scto-encryption` package generates encryption keys similar to the SurveyCTO platform's which enable [form data encryption](https://docs.surveycto.com/02-designing-forms/02-additional-topics/06.encrypting.html) but with an important difference: only one key file is is used for both encryption and decryption.
+The `scto-encryption` package can generate encryption keys, similar to SurveyCTO's [form data encryption](https://docs.surveycto.com/02-designing-forms/02-additional-topics/06.encrypting.html) feature.
+However, unlike the form encryption feature, which requires a both public key file and a private key file, this package uses one key file for both encryption and decryption.
 That key needs to be safeguarded.

 To generate your key, first customize the file path in the [`quick_key.py`](../source/quick_key.py) template file.
 Specify the path where you would like the key to be created, including the file name.
 Your file named should end in ".pem".
 Here are the contents of `quick_key.py`: